J9-PT-IRONHACK-JAVA/Team4-SpringWebProject-webShop/README.md

 SpringShopWeb is a full API REST to manage an Online Shop for Clients and Sellers with CRUD endpoints.

-In SpringShopWeb Sellers can add Products only with name and the description is auto-generated.
+In SpringShopWeb Sellers can add Products only with name and the description is auto-generated with ChatbotGPT.

-The default language is ENGLISH, but the Clients can register in their own language and the TranslateService make an auto-translate for the Client language.
+The default language is ENGLISH, but the Clients can register in their own language and the TranslateService (Deepl Api Translator) make an auto-translate for their own language.

+The API is full backend working, but for a more user-friendly, the users can register from a little front-end by accessing the following link in web explorer ' http://localhost:8080 '

-The Payment Service is not implemented for this production version.
+:construction: The Payment and Shipment Tracking Services are not implemented for this version.

 ## Technologies & Requirements :octocat: